Diaper Rash & Diapered Skin Health Resources

 Here’s everything you need to know about diaper rash, including what it is, how to identify it, the causes and how to fix it so your baby can return to their smiling, happy selves.

 Diaper rash or diaper dermatitis is irritation of the skin in the diaper area.
 It is one of the most common skin problems during infancy; about 1 in 4 infants will experience rash at any given time.
 It can develop as early as the first few days of life and it is usually most frequent around the ages of 9 to 12 months old.
-Diaper rash mainly occurs when skin has been in prolonged contact with irritants present in poop and urine.
-Wetness on baby skin for a long period of time can contribute to the onset of diaper rash.
-Although diaper rash can be mild and recovery can happen within a few days, it can make babies feel uncomfortable and disrupt their sleep.
-If left untreated, diaper rash can become severe and develop secondary infections requiring prescription treatment.

-Characteristics of Diaper Rash:
+What Are the Main Characteristics of Diaper Rash?

 Diaper rash can be present on baby’s bottom, perianal region, genitals and/or inner thighs.